RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 As a side project I built some tiny and cheap IoT modules that monitored temperature, humidity, battery voltage and GPS coordinates.
 The cheap WIFI chip acted as an access point (you could connect to it as a WIFI network).

+I've sent these out to various #Vanlifers and waiting to hear what we can do next.

 ![](../images/vanlifeiot.jpeg)
 ![](../images/van_dashboard_mk1.jpeg)

 ## Rethinking Decentralisation

-I've started to think about decentralisation differently.
+I've started to think about decentralising access to information through IoT differently.

-This isn't a new idea.
-Library buses (or Bookmobiles) have been touring rural areas in the UK [since 1857](https://en.wikipedia.org/wiki/Bookmobile#19th_century)!
+Touring exhibitions is not a new idea.
+Neither is Library buses (or Bookmobiles), they have been touring rural areas in the UK [since 1857](https://en.wikipedia.org/wiki/Bookmobile#19th_century)!

-We talk a lot about how the internet means we can work from anywhere, but more often than not 'anywhere' means anywhere in cites or in our homes.
-Perhaps it is time to start thinking about internet, IoT and homes that can move.

 ## Extra conclusions / thoughts